-Updated June 3, 2018: Let's say you've just moved to New York City and you want to master it like a veteran New Yorker, but maybe without all the crazy.
+Updated June 3, 2018: Let's say you've just moved to New York City and you want to master it like a veteran New Yorker.
 And you don't want to waste any more time than necessary on this project.

 If that previous sentence makes your heart sing, then congratulations!
 You're already on the path to becoming a native NYC resident.
 Tip number one: you are always in a hurry.
 Usually because of the subway.

 But there are plenty of other, more useful things to know if you find yourself in the Big Apple.
 Here then are 29 insider New York City tips, good for both new residents and tourists.